RamanLab/Metabolic-Modelling-of-the-ISS-Microbiome/Genome-scale Metabolic Models/README.md

 # Metabolic model reconstruction process
-Genome-scale Metabolic Models (GEMs) created with the following metabolic modelling apps in KBase:
+Genome-scale Metabolic Models (GSMMs) created with the following metabolic modelling apps in KBase:
-Bacterial models:
-All genomes were directly imported from the NCBI RefSeq database.
-Annotate Microbial Genome with RAST - v1.073 (RASTSDK v1.8.1)
-Build Metabolic Model (fba_tools v2.0.0).
-All bacterial models were gap-filled with RefGlucoseMinimal, setting the max uptake of Glucose alone to 10 mmol/gDWh
+The genome sequences were, either via direct import from the NCBI RefSeq database or via upload in the case of GenBank genomes, provided as input to KBase [^1] to reconstruct automated genome-scale metabolic models (GSMMs).
+These GSMMs capture the metabolic network of these microorganisms, to the extent known across published literature and reaction databases [^2].
+The bacterial genomes were first annotated with RASTtk toolkit v1.073 [3–5].
+The metabolic models were then reconstructed using the Build Metabolic Model v2.0.0 app, and a Gram positive/Gram negative template was appropriately selected for reconstruction.
+The gap-filling was done with a minimal medium readily available in the KBase public media database, RefGlucoseMinimal, and increasing the maximum uptake of Glucose to 10 mmol/gDW-h.
+For the reconstruction of fungal models, the Build Fungal Model v1.0.0 was used and templates were selected from the available fourteen templates, and gap-filling was also carried out with the default settings.
+## References
+-Arkin AP, Cottingham RW, Henry CS, Harris NL, Stevens RL, Maslov S, et al. KBase: The United States department of energy systems biology knowledgebase.
+Nature Biotechnology.
+2018;36:566–9. doi:10.1038/nbt.4163.
+-Thiele I, Palsson B. A protocol for generating a high-quality genome-scale metabolic reconstruction.
+Nature Protocols.
+2010;5:93–121. doi:10.1038/nprot.2009.203.
+-Brettin T, Davis JJ, Disz T, Edwards RA, Gerdes S, Olsen GJ, et al. RASTtk: A modular and extensible implementation of the RAST algorithm for building custom annotation pipelines and annotating batches of genomes.
+Scientific Reports.
+2015;5:1–6. doi:10.1038/srep08365.
+-Overbeek R, Olson R, Pusch GD, Olsen GJ, Davis JJ, Disz T, et al. The SEED and the Rapid Annotation of microbial genomes using Subsystems Technology (RAST).
+Nucleic Acids Research.
+2014;42:D206–14. doi:10.1093/nar/gkt1226.
+-Aziz RK, Bartels D, Best A, DeJongh M, Disz T, Edwards RA, et al. The RAST Server: Rapid annotations using subsystems technology.
+BMC Genomics.
+2008;9:75. doi:10.1186/1471-2164-9-75.